yabellini/SitioAcademico/content/en/post/ACreazyYearInReview.md

 draft: false
 type: page
 linktitle: A crazy year in review
 summary: 2020 will remain in our memories for a long time.
-It was very hard for everyone and much more for some people.
-Here is my balance of this year, highlighting the positive things.
+It was a very complex year.
+Here is my balance of this year, highlighting the positive things that happened to me.
 title: A crazy year in review
 authors:
     - admin